Forsaken324/movie-app-frontend/server/learn/note.md

 Middlewares are stacked with each other, and are executed in order of outermost to innermost for requests for response , innermost to outermonst.

+# Python Discoveries

+- The default dict class, gotten from the built-in collections module, is used to provide a default value for a nonexistent key in a dictionary, eliminating the need for checking if the key exists before using it.